someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 cd /var/www/html/wordpress && sudo mv wp-config-sample.php wp-config.php && sudo nano wp-config.php
 ```

-5.4 Refer to the items you changed above and change the appropriate text as shown below:
+5.4 Refer to the items you changed above and change the appropriate text(in **bold**) as shown below:

 // ** MySQL settings - You can get this info from your web host ** //
 /** The name of the database for WordPress */